particle-iot/docs/src/content/reference/device-os/typed-publish.md

 # {{title}}

-Starting with Device OS 6.2.0, a number of enhancements were made to allow data types other than plain text to be sent and allow for more efficient transmission of structured data.
+In Device OS 6.2.0, a number of enhancements were made to allow data types other than plain text to be sent and allow for more efficient transmission of structured data.

 Enhancement in later versions of Device OS will allow for larger payloads, and limits exceeding 1 publish per second.